 Period syncing describes a popular belief that women who live together or spend a lot of time together begin menstruating on the same day every month.
+However, no research evidence supports that this happens.

 Period syncing is also known as “menstrual synchrony” and “the McClintock effect.”
 It’s based on the theory that when you come in physical contact with another person who menstruates, your pheromones influence each other so that eventually, your monthly cycles line up.